tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 Note that this doesn't mean you build exactly what a customer tells you they want.
 Instead when connecting with customers, you're trying to more deeply understanding aspects such as their behaviours, workflows, and pains to find insight into what will actually provide them value.
 [Henry Ford](https://en.wikipedia.org/wiki/Henry_Ford) perhaps said it best when he stated: "If I had asked people what they wanted, they would have said faster horses."

-**Share:** To build the best possible product, the entire team - from Designers to Developers - need to be informed on customer needs.
+*Share:* To build the best possible product, the entire team - from Designers to Developers - need to be informed on customer needs.
 One way to do this is to bring along team members to customer interviews.
 However, it's not possible or advised to bring everyone along to every customer session (imagine 1 customer being interviewed by 7 of you!).
 You can also hold debriefs after customer sessions with your team to discuss and synthesize learnings.

 You also need to champion sharing through the organization, a key part of which is skillfully articulating how your solution will address the customer pain and ensure that others, all the way from senior leadership to front-line Customer Care agents, know too.
 This shared understanding across the organization helps ensure actions and decision making are more aligned.
 Some ways to share this include sending out a Product Brief for an upcoming feature, or demoing a new feature during a Product Review session.

-**Leverage:** Beyond learning and sharing, you need to ensure decision-making weighs the customer implication.
+*Leverage:* Beyond learning and sharing, you need to ensure decision-making weighs the customer implication.
 E.g., An unforeseen issue comes up during development and your Engineering team asks, “What should we do?
 Option A, B, or C?”
 One of the first things you should ask is, “What is the impact on the user for each option?”

 Note: Customer-first focus is what makes products great, and excellent Product Managers embed this focus in the entire team so when team members are making decisions or leading discussions they are always thinking: "what matters for the customer?".

 ### Being the voice of the business
 Yes, customers always come first but you also need to consider business objectives because if you don't, you might just go out of business and then customers wouldn't get your intended benefit.
 In order for you to deliver value to customers long-term, ideally sooner rather than later you need to figure out how to do it in a feasible way.
 For this reason, it's vital that you understand the business strategy and objectives and ensure that your product efforts (e.g., planning what to build in the future, measuring product success, etc.) ladder up to these.
 For example, one of your company's key business metrics for the year might be to grow active users to 1 million users from the current 200k user mark.
 It's likely detrimental then if you commit most effort to building features to improve customer invoicing if it's never been demonstrated that this leads to any user growth or is a barrier in user adoption.
 Instead, you might explore promising opportunities such as streamlining the sign-up flow or testing a new refer-a-friend feature.

-> "The essence of strategy is choosing what not to do"
+> "The essence of strategy is choosing what not to do."
-> - Michael Porter
+> -Michael Porter

 In this regard, you should be knowledgeable about the company's mission, vision, goals, business objectives, and business model.
 You should also understand the economics of your product.
 As you come up with ideas, you should craft a business case around it to consider and justify the investment of resources and time.